-The Swan Theatre acknowledges the requirement to work to statutory guidance as set out in Working Together to Safeguard Children 2013 for Organisations that provide services to children and young people.
-The policy follows the principles set out by the Somerset Safeguarding Children Board
+The Swan Theatre acknowledges the requirement to work to statutory guidance and this policy follows the principles set out by the Somerset Safeguarding Children Partnership.

-For the purposes of this policy the term
+For the purposes of this policy the term:

-- 'children and young people' is used to refer to any person under the age of 18 years - 'Parent' is used as a generic term to include parents, carers and guardians - 'Personnel' includes paid or volunteer staff, including Trustees of the Swan Theatre.
+- 'Children and young people' is used to refer to any person under the age of 18 years - 'Parent' is used as a generic term to include parents, carers, and guardians - 'Personnel' includes paid or volunteer staff, including Trustees of the Swan Theatre.